This is an article in my series on math for motorcyclists.

 In a kettle, you transfer power into heat (of the water).
 In a light, you transfer power into light (and heat).
 But what about in a vehicle — where does the energy go?

-The easiest way for me to think about this is when a vehicle is moving.
-Say you’re going highway speed.
-Why do you need to keep burning petrol (or using battery charge if you’re on an electric)?
+So why do you need to keep burning petrol (or using battery charge if you’re on an electric) just to keep going forward at the same speed?
 The answer is to overcome friction forces.

 If you let go of the throttle, the following friction forces will slow you down: